 - An enhanced ability for workers to adapt to change

 - Marked increase in efficiency, productivity, and profit

-The advantages of having a learning culture in your organization is not limited to the above-mentioned points.
+The advantages of having a learning culture in your workplace is not limited to the above-mentioned points.
 But, the discussed are the major ones with a proved reflection.

-A few points that have to be kept in mind while creating a learning culture and to ensure that the learning is effective are:
+A few points that have to be kept in mind while creating a workplace learning culture is to ensure that the learning is effective are: